 March 8

-Danú, has been one of the top traditional Irish ensembles since 1995.
+Danú has been one of the top traditional Irish ensembles since 1995.
 The group's roots span several counties and their talents span many instruments.
 You'll be captivated by their incredible musicianship on instruments like the flute, fiddle and button accordion, along with stunning vocals in both Irish and English.

 Chicago Gaelic Park, Oak Forest